Kan-Singh/Pack_VC_Technical_Exercise/README.md

 a couple seconds to allow for more content to load.
 Additionally, I 'scroll' up and down the website to find any trigger elements.
 All the text that can be found is extracted.

 I then have a set of Regex patterns.
 I go through the extracted website text with these patterns in order to find founder names.
-Any pattern matches are saved to the founders.json file.
+After patterns are matched, the matching string is compared against some common name conventions (such as being between 2-4 words).
+Any founder names are then saved to the founders.json file.

 ## 3. Assumptions

+The most crucial assumption made in this approach is that the company websites contain founder names.
+For about half the websites in companies.txt, this assumption doesn't hold true - I wasn't able to find founder names even when I manually went to the website to search for them.
+If this ratio holds true - that about 50% of companies that people at Pack Ventures search for don't have founder names on their website, then this approach isn't actually very helpful.

+The pattern matching approach also assumes that there is a set amount of ways (patterns) that names can be stored and formatted in company websites.
+I did see a lot of variety on the websites that I visited, so this assumption requires nuance.
+I believe that there is probably a set of optimal patterns that will end up working for most websites, and I could probably find them with more time and more exposure to different company websites.
+However, that doesn't mean that it wouldn't be worth considering alternate ways of identifying names, if any seemed to be a more accurate fit.

 ## 4. Future Improvements